 This may be the biggest factor in determining if a move is needed to support your aging loved one.
 A substantial component is whether or not they are able to continue to lead an independent lifestyle while remaining at home.
 The scenario can change significantly depending on health and mobility.

 If your loved one is still able to get around on their own while handling daily tasks and routines, as well as engaging in regular social activity, then your worries are minimal.
-However, if there are considerable health issues that affect mobility and the capacity to take care of personal hygiene and housekeeping duties, then the situation may be more dire.
+However, if there are considerable health issues like diabetes or injury that affect mobility and the capacity to take care of personal hygiene and housekeeping duties, then the situation may be more dire.

 Another thing to consider is the amount of local support available.
 Does your loved one have a network of friends and other relatives in the area?
 If so, it may be a good idea to reach out and see what kind of support they may be willing to offer.
 This can be a big help, knowing there are people that your parent or relative can trust and count on when needed.
 Regular checkups with a family doctor can also be helpful to stay on top of any health conditions that may arise.